raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 }
 ```

-Send an HTTP request with the `curl` command to see how it works.
+Send an HTTP request with the `curl` command to confirm that the server works correctly.

 ```sh
 cargo run &